 Evaluating the effectiveness of training programs is essential for ensuring that employees retain knowledge and can apply what they have learned in practical settings.
 This evaluation process should begin with collecting feedback from participants immediately after training sessions, using surveys or interviews to gauge their perceptions of the content, delivery, and relevance.
 Additionally, organizations should implement assessments, such as quizzes or practical exercises, to measure knowledge retention and understanding of ESG principles and SDGs.
 Monitoring the application of skills in real work situations through observations or follow-up evaluations can provide valuable insights into the practical effectiveness of the training.
 Regularly reviewing training outcomes allows organizations to identify areas for improvement and make necessary adjustments to content or delivery methods.
-By using a data-driven approach to evaluate training effectiveness, organizations can continuously enhance their programs, ensuring they meet the evolving needs of employees and contribute to successful sustainability initiatives.
+By using a data-driven approach to evaluate training effectiveness, organizations can contribute to successful sustainability initiatives.